-Improve the priority pedestrian and cycle networks in accordance with Map 05 Movement and Access Improvements, which includes Johns Street, Dawson Street, Mount View Road, Talaskia Road and Burwood Highway to improve the safety and access links to public transport, including the railway station, retail areas, schools, community facilities

-Improve pedestrian and cyclist amenity and priority around the railway station and connections to the

-Improve vehicular movement, parking and safety at opportunity sites including the Burwood Highway and Rollings Road intersection, Mount View Road, and Burwood Highway service lane as identified on Map 05, Map 06 and Map 07.

-Improve the management of parking impacts caused by the 1,000 Steps and Mount Dandenong Tourist Road, and the Angliss Hospital.
+- 51.1 Improve the priority pedestrian and cycle networks in accordance with Map 05 Movement and Access Improvements, which includes Johns Street, Dawson Street, Mount View Road, Talaskia Road and Burwood Highway to improve the safety and access links to public transport, including the railway station, retail areas, schools, community facilities and the Angliss Hospital. - 51.2 Improve pedestrian and cyclist amenity and priority around the railway station and connections to the Activity Centre. - S1.3 Improve vehicular movement, parking and safety at opportunity sites including the Burwood Highway and Rollings Road intersection, Mount View Road, and Burwood Highway service lane as identified on Map 05, Map 06 and Map 07. - S1.4 Improve the management of parking impacts caused by the 1,000 Steps and Mount Dandenong Tourist Road, and the Angliss Hospital.